shloon/Event-Horizon/README.md

 ## Installation

-### Via Official Scoped Repositories
+### Via Official Scoped Repository
 **Note**: Event Horizon currently requires the use of preview packages, which may contain untested beta features.
 Stick to non-preview releases unless advised otherwise or if you know what you're doing.

-We currently host all the event horizon packages on NPM with the `il.runiarl` prefix.
+We currently host all Event Horizon packages on NPM with the `il.runiarl` prefix.
 Here's how to add our scoped registry:
 1. Go to the `Package Manager` in `Project Settings`.
 2. Add a new scoped registry with the following details:
    - Name: `ARL EventHorizon`